-- 1. Locate the following files in the /var/www/ks directory - pupclient_x86_64.cfg - diskdetect.sh - 2.
-Open each of the files and follow the instructions provided within them to replace the variables.
-You need to know the IP Addresses of the YUM, Kickstart, and TFTPserver.
-(They default to the simp server in simp config). - pupclient_x86_64.cfg: Replace the variables noted at the top and generate and enter the passwords. - diskdetect.sh: The diskdetect.sh script is responsible for detecting the first active disk and applying a disk configuration.
-Edit this file to meet any necessary requirements or use this file as a starting point for further work.
-It will work as is for most systems as long as your disk device names are in the list. - 3.
-Type chown root.apache /var/www/ks/ \star to ensure that all files are owned by root and in the apache group. - 4.
+- 1. Locate the following files in the /var/www/ks directory - pupclient x86 64.cfg: Example client kickstart configuration script. - diskdetect.sh: Example script to determine disks available on a system and then apply disk configuration.
+This script is used by pupclient_x86_64.cfg. - 2.
+Open the pupclient_x86_64.cfg file and follow the instructions provided within it to replace the variables listed and to customize for BIOS/UEFI boot and/or FIPS/non-FIPS mode.
+If you have servers that require different boot mode or FIPS options, you will need to make customized copies of this file to provide those distinct configurations.
+You will also have to configure TFTP to point to the appropriate files. - Instructions are provided both at the top of the file and throughout the body of the file. - You need to know the IP Addresses of the YUM, Kickstart, and TFTP servers.
+(They default to the SIMP server in simp config). - Use the commands described in the comments at the top of the file to generate the root and grub passwords hashes.
+Be sure to replace password with your root password. - Follow the instructions throughout the file to customize for BIOS/UEFI boot. - Follow the instructions throughout the file to customize for FIPS/non-FIPS mode. - 3.
+Open the diskdetect.sh script and customize the disk device names and/or partitions as appropriate for your site.
+The sample diskdetect.sh script will work, as is, for most systems, as long as your disk device names are in the list.
+In addition, the sample script provides STIG-compliant partitioning. - 4.
+Type chown root.apache /var/www/ks/ to ensure that all files are owned by root and in the apache group. - 5.
 Type chmod 640 /var/www/ks/ to change the permissions so the owner can read and write the file and the apache group can only read.